 Monadic concept testing presents each respondent with a single concept to evaluate in isolation, producing unbiased absolute performance scores.
 Sequential concept testing presents each respondent with multiple concepts, enabling direct comparison but introducing order effects and contrast bias.
-The choice between these two designs is the most consequential methodological decision in any concept testing program.
+The choice between these two designs is the most consequential methodological decision in any concept testing program — and the wrong choice produces misleading results regardless of sample size or execution quality.

 How Monadic Testing Works